Roboguy420/Gex64Decomp/README.md

     * `make diff` can be used to see if the rom has any differences to the original rom.
 Preferably, they should match.

 ## Contributing
 Swap out `asm` segments in `gexenterthegecko.yaml` with `c`, and split again.
-Once a file is completed (either completely or up to a reasonable point), you can create a Pull Request, as long as the diffing tool says the roms are matching after a clean build.
-For more information on how to process the files, visit [the Splat64 wiki](https://github.com/ethteck/splat/wiki/General-Workflow) and [decomp.me](https://decomp.me/), using the `Duke Nukem Zero Hour` preset, or the flags `-O2 -nostdinc -fno-PIC -G 0 -mno-abicalls -g3 -mips3 -mfp32 -mgp32` and compiler `GCC 2.7.2 (KMC)`.
+Once a file is completed up to a certain point, you can create a Pull Request, as long as the diffing tool says the roms are matching after a clean build.
+For more information on how to process the files, visit [the Splat64 wiki](https://github.com/ethteck/splat/wiki/General-Workflow) and [decomp.me](https://decomp.me/).

+The flags this build uses is generally just `-O2`, with `-g3` for temporary help on decomp.me (if you're getting extra `nop`s, remove it), and some files require -mips3 to compile, but most of the game compiles without it.

+There is currently no naming scheme, but at the very least:
+* Global functions should be named in PascalCase
+* Enums follow a `EEnumType` form, and each entry follows a shorter `EET_EntryName`.
+See `TVTextData.h`.